bbazwalt/to-do/README.md

 • Tech Stack: Django, JavaScript, React, Bootstrap, SQLite

-• Implemented features like adding, updating, & deleting to-dos.
+• Implemented features like adding, updating, & deleting to-dos

 • Arranged to-dos by completion status with checkbox to mark as completed